Lantau Island: Tai O

-Tai O is a fishing village located in the northwest of Lantau Island which is more than three centuries old.
+Tai O is an over three centuries old fishing village located in the northwest of Lantau Island.
 Tourists visit Tai O for its several hundred stilt houses (pang uk), though some of those houses have been repaired after a fire in July 2000 and others from damage caused by super typhoons and related storm surges in subsequent years.
 While Tai O is in the process of being revitalised with a series of measures such as new signages and two bridges to facilitate movement of visitors, Tai O retains most of its historical setting such as waterways, stilt houses and fishing boats and is famous for its fishing village scenery in a mountainous setting.
 Traditional Chinese food like salted fish and locally produced shrimp paste can be found there.

 Tung Chung

 Tung Chung Fort was built in 1817 to thwart the opium trade and defend the coast from pirates.
 There are 6 old cannons and the enclosures are made of granite.
 During World War II, the Japanese army occupied the fort.
 In 1979, it was listed as one of the historical monuments of Hong Kong and was refurbished in 1988.
 The ruins of the Tung Chung Battery, also a historical monument, are located nearby.